• Skip to primary navigation

 How to Store Marinara Sauce

 • Store in a lidded container in the refrigerator for up to three days or in the freezer for up to one year.
-I use canning jars to store this recipe.
+I use Mason jars to store this recipe.

 Easy Serving Suggestion

 • Share this hearty marinara sauce with your favorite pasta.
-Thin with reserved pasta water and serve with Parmesan, fresh torn herbs and top with pesto.
-Don't forget the crusty bread and bottle of red!
+Thin with reserved pasta water and serve with Parmesan, fresh torn herbs and top with Lemon Basio Pesto.
+Don't forget the crusty bread, Kale Caesar Salad and a bottle of red!

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.